MicrosoftDocs/visualstudio-docs/docs/xml-tools/searching-the-schema-set.md

  ![XML Schema Explorer Keyword Search](../xml-tools/media/schemaexplorersearch.gif "SchemaExplorerSearch")

- The XML Schema Explorer searches the schema set for the following:
+ The XML Schema Explorer searches the schema set for the following attributes:

 -   Any `name` or `ref` attributes that match the specified keyword.
-This enables you to find elements, attributes, types, and so on by name.
+This enables you to find elements, attributes, types, and so on, by name.

 -   The `schemaLocation` attributes of include statements.